A Real Plan for DC Voting Rights and Home Rule

 When the US Constitution was adopted in 1787, what is now the District of Columbia was a part of the state of Maryland.
 In 1791, Washington was ceded to the federal government for the purpose of becoming the nation’s capital city.
 District residents continued to vote in Maryland’s federal elections and even run for and win Maryland congressional seats.

-In 1801, Congress passed a bill that had the effect of ending the right of DC residents to vote in Maryland's elections.
-Since Congress took away by statute our right to be represented in Congress by Maryland's federal legislators, Congress can similarly restore that right by statute.
-To that end, the Committee for the Capital City is working closely with Congressman Dana Rohrabacher (R-CA) to reestablish this right.
-He has introduced a bill in Congress (HR 665 - The District of Columbia Voting Rights Restoration Act of 2009) that would restore the DC federal voting rights that Congress took away in 1801.
+In 1801, Congress passed a bill that had the effect of ending the right of DC residents to vote in Maryland’s elections.
+Since Congress took away by statute our right to be represented in Congress by Maryland’s federal legislators, Congress can similarly restore that right by statute.
+To that end, the Committee for the Capital City worked closely with Congressman Dana Rohrabacher (R-CA) to reestablish this right.
+He introduced a bill in Congress (HR 299 – The District of Columbia Voting Rights Restoration Act of 2013) to restore the DC federal voting rights that Congress took away in 1801.

 Under this approach, DC residents would be represented in the US Senate by Maryland’s two Senators and be represented by a congressperson whose district would be essentially similar to the current DC district but apportioned as part of the Maryland delegation.